lordmauve/lepton/doc/systems.rst

     Particles are not independent first-class objects; the particle data is actually stored in a contiguous memory array for efficiency.

-    ParticleProxy and Vector objects may become invalid at any point.
+    ParticleProxy and Vector objects may become invalid whenever controllers run.
 You should not keep references to these objects outside of an update loop.